 Example.
 A car door is accidentally slammed on your hand, breaking the setting of your diamond ring.
 The diamond falls from the ring and is never found.
 The loss of the diamond is a casualty.

-Lunches with Co-Workers
+Lunches with Coworkers

-You cannot deduct the expenses of lunches with co-workers, except while traveling away from home on business.
-See Publication 463 for information on these deductible expenses.
+You cannot deduct the expenses of lunches with coworkers, except while traveling away from home on business.
+See Publication 463 for information on deductible expenses while traveling away from home.

 Meals While Working Late